fazlerabbi125/Web-Development-projects/README.md

 # Web-Development
-This repository contains my web development project and each type of project has their own branch which are:
+This repository contains my web development projects and each type of project has their own branch which are:

 1) JavaScript projects
 2) Django projects